synthdude/CM2Saas/README.md

 ## Introduction

 This document is aimed towards a Qlik Sense Saas Tenant admin, that seeks to automate the process of migrating content from CM (Client Managed QSE on Windows), to QSE Saas.

-Content is made available as-is, and builds on documented tools and features provided by Qlik.
+### Prerequisites
-Make sure the Qlik SaaS license has the number of users plus one you want to move private objects for.
-This tool doesn’t included distribution of content across multiple target tenants, but it can be changed to do so.
+* *License*: Make sure the Qlik SaaS license has the number of users plus one you want to move private objects for.
+* *multitenancy*: This tool doesn’t included distribution of content across multiple target tenants, but it can be changed to do so.
+So with the currently release you can migrate from 1 CM site to 1 Qlik Cloud tenant.
-The script can be downloaded from: [The github repo of this migration tool](https://github.com/synthdude/CM2Saas/)
+* *Script and Github*: The script can be downloaded from: [The github repo of this migration tool](https://github.com/synthdude/CM2Saas/)

+Note: Content is made available as-is, and builds on documented tools and features provided by Qlik.

 ## Step 1, export